angavrilov/angavrilov-rigs/README.md

 Adds experimental extensions to leg.

 * **Toe Tip Roll** generates a slider to apply the forward roll to the toe.
+  Roll is applied around a point produced by projecting the tail of the toe bone on the ground plane that has the rock and roll backward pivots.

 **Runtime Options:**